morinim/vita/README.md

 Windows may need various expedients about which you can read in the [Windows walkthrough][windows].

 ## License ##

 [Mozilla Public License v2.0][mpl2] (also available in the accompanying [LICENSE][license] file).

+## Versioning ##

+Vita uses [semantic versioning][semver].
+Releases are tagged.

+Note that the major version will change rapidly and API changes are fairly common.
+Read the [NEWS.md][news] file for details about the breaking changes.

 [cii]: https://bestpractices.coreinfrastructure.org/projects/1012